jalonsogo/figma-conveyor/README.md

 ### For Best Results

-1. **Use Component Properties** - Expose text, boolean, and variant properties in your component for easier instance management
+1. **Use Component Properties** - Expose text, boolean, variant, and instance swap properties in your component for easier instance management
 2. **Name Consistently** - Use the same naming convention in both CSV and component
 3. **Boolean Formats** - Use any accepted boolean format (true/false, yes/no, 1/0, etc.)
 4. **Variant Values** - Use exact variant option names, or boolean-style values for yes/no variants
+5. **Instance Swap** - Use exact component names as they appear in Figma (case-insensitive)
-5. **Leverage Nesting** - Use nested components with properties for modular designs
+6. **Leverage Nesting** - Use nested components with properties for modular designs
-6. **Test with Small Data First** - Try with 2-3 rows before processing large datasets
+7. **Test with Small Data First** - Try with 2-3 rows before processing large datasets
-7. **Keep Backup** - The plugin supports undo (Cmd/Ctrl + Z), but save your work first
+8. **Keep Backup** - The plugin supports undo (Cmd/Ctrl + Z), but save your work first

 ### Common Use Cases

-- **User Cards** - Generate user profile cards with names, emails, avatars, and active status
+- **User Cards** - Generate user profile cards with names, emails, avatars (instance swap), and active status
-- **Product Lists** - Create product cards with titles, descriptions, prices, and availability flags
+- **Product Lists** - Create product cards with titles, descriptions, prices, icons (instance swap), and availability flags
-- **Team Directories** - Build team member cards with roles, contact info, and online status
+- **Team Directories** - Build team member cards with roles, contact info, custom avatars (instance swap), and online status
+- **Icon Libraries** - Test icon components by swapping different icons in layouts
 - **Feature Flags** - Design UI with toggleable features using nested badge/indicator components
-- **A/B Testing** - Create multiple variations of designs with different boolean states
+- **A/B Testing** - Create multiple variations of designs with different boolean states and swapped elements
 - **Status Indicators** - Generate elements with active/inactive, on/off states in nested components
 - **Notification Badges** - Control visibility of nested notification/badge components